Master the Craft of Photography

 1st Evening: Registration and check-in at Mountain Dale Farm.
 Introductory meeting begins at 5PM, followed by dinner at 6, followed by an orientation digital slide program and, if time permits, your homework assignment.

 Day 1: We'll start immediately after breakfast where you'll do your first composition/technique exercise.
 In this exercise we'll review fine points of 'seeing' images as well as practicing and illustrating sound camera handling techniques.
-After viewing your homework assignment the afternoon will be devoted to exposure.
+The afternoon will be devoted to exposure.
 That afternoon you'll begin your personal shooting assignment - due Friday.
-In the evening we'll begin a review of several participants' personal portfolios and review material we covered during the day.
+In the evening we'll begin a review of several participants' personal portfolios and/or review material we covered during the day.

 Day 2: After an early morning shooting session, we'll convene for more classroom instruction with a very thorough treatment of TTL flash, and in the late afternoon you'll do a TTL exercise that will reinforce your understanding of TTL flash.
 After lunch we'll introduce and explain composition in a very comprehensive program Mary will deliver.
 The evening will be devoted to a program on the effective use of lenses and further reviews of portfolios.